Accused Buffalo gunman followed familiar radicalization path

 Soon enough, he had stumbled upon neo-Nazi websites posted to the site and, then, a copy of the livestream video of the New Zealand mosque shootings.

-“This document demonstrates a very clear trajectory from radicalization online to domestic terrorism and extremism,” said Sophie Bjork-James, an assistant processor at Vanderbilt University who researches the white nationalist movement and hate crimes.
+“This document demonstrates a very clear trajectory from radicalization online to domestic terrorism and extremism,” said Sophie Bjork-James, an assistant professor at Vanderbilt University who researches the white nationalist movement and hate crimes.

 Gendron shared screenshots of memes and conservative news headlines that helped him formulate his extreme beliefs in the document.